 Do I need to wear a mask?

-You will be expected to wear your mask when you enter the building, walk around the building, and use the bathroom.
+You will be expected to wear your mask at all times when you enter the building.
 If you have a special exemption (e.g. allergy) you will not be required to wear a mask.

 Can I take my mask off when I am studying?